Noctis/kickstart-app/docs/Folders.md

 ### src/Http/Routing

-This folder contains the `routes.php` file with a list of route definitions for HTTP actions.
+This folder contains the `routes.php` file with a list of routes for HTTP actions.

 ### src/Provider